iturner72/book-notes/the_hard_thing_about_hard_things.md

-## The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers
+# The Hard Thing About Hard Things

 by Ben Horowitz

 *I, Ian Turner own this book and took these notes for my own learning, purchase the book here: https://www.amazon.com/Hard-Thing-About-Things-Building/dp/0062273205*

-### Introduction
+## Introduction
-* ix "This the real world, homie, school finished They done stole your dreams, you dunno who did it." -Kanye West, "Gorgeous"

 * ix every time i read a management or self-help book, i find myself saying, "that's fine, but that wasn't really the hard thing about the situation." the